-If you have a workers' compensation claim, you may be wondering about settling your case and how much money you might get.
-Here are the basics on settling a workers’ compensation case.
+If you have a workers' compensation claim, you might be considering settling your case and trying to work out how much money you should get.
+You should understand both what you gain—and what you give up—by settling.

 The first thing to know is that, if you settle your workers' compensation case, you can never again receive any weekly benefits for that injury.
 Settling a workers' compensation case closes that part of the case.
-(To understand what you might be missing, learn more about workers' compensation benefits.)

-Some states require the insurer to continue medical payment benefits after settlement, but other states allow insurers to terminate medical benefits upon settlement of a workers' compensation case.
+Some states require the insurer to continue paying medical benefits after settlement, but other states allow insurers to terminate medical benefits upon settlement of a workers' compensation case.
 You should check with your state's workers' compensation agency or a workers' compensation lawyer in your state to find out whether your state requires medical payment benefits to continue after a settlement.

 Just because you, your lawyer, and your insurer agree to settle the case does not mean that it will be settled.
 Most, if not all, states require that you and the insurer submit the proposed settlement to the state workers' compensation agency for approval.

 The agency will hold a hearing, and the workers' compensation judge or hearings officer will review the proposed settlement with you.
 Only if the judge or hearing officer is satisfied that you voluntarily agreed to the settlement, that you understand the settlement terms, and that the settlement is in your best interests, will the settlement be approved.

-As an example, let's say that you're on temporary total disability, that all of your doctors, as well as the insurer's doctor, agree that you will be totally disabled for another two years, and that you will be then fully recovered from your injury, with no permanent impairment.
+As an example, let's say that you're on temporary total disability, that all of your doctors, as well as the insurer's doctor, agree that you will be totally disabled for another two years, and that you will then be fully recovered from your injury, with no permanent impairment.

 Let's change the above example a little.
 Let's say that the insurer's doctor thinks that you can return to work now, and you have a hearing coming up next week in which your benefits might be terminated.

-In that case, it is more likely than not that you will only get another week of benefits, and so you would want to settle your case before the hearing for an amount that reflects your likelihood of having your benefits terminated at the hearing next week.
+In that case, it is more likely than not that you will only get another week of benefits, and so you might want to settle your case before the hearing for an amount that reflects your likelihood of having your benefits terminated at the hearing.

 In other words, how much money does the insurance company need in a bank account today in order to pay you weekly benefits for, say, the next twenty years?
 This is a complex financial calculation.